'90s Celebrity Couples You Totally Forgot About

 Thurston Moore and Kim Gordon

-This indie power couple began dating the same year that they formed the cult rock 'n roll band Sonic Youth in 1981.
+This indie power couple began dating in 1981—the same year that they formed the cult rock 'n roll band Sonic Youth—and married in 1984.
 Quite quickly, Thurston Moore and Kim Gordon became the parents of the indie underground, lending their guiding hands to the creation of other groups citing their band as an influence.
 Though, unfortunately, it seems all good things come to an end.
-In 2001, the pair announced the end of their relationship—and the end of Sonic Youth.
+In 2011, the pair announced the end of their relationship—and the end of Sonic Youth.

 Spike Jonze and Sofia Coppola

-This power couple met in 1992, and for more than a decade until their split, likely bonded over their affinity for directing beautiful and complicated indie films with impeccable soundtracks.
-After their divorce in 2003, the pair were rumored to have created characters in their films that resembled each other in tribute.
+Directors Spike Jonze and Sofia Coppola met in 1992, and for more than a decade, likely bonded over their affinity for directing beautiful and complicated indie films with impeccable soundtracks.
+After their divorce in 2003, the pair were rumored to have created tribute characters for each other in their films.

 Vanilla Ice and Madonna